Davis High School (Utah): School Store

 Davis High School has a student-run school store called the D-Store that is open A days at lunch.
 The store sells Davis swag and is operated by student body officers.

 The school's former building, which stood from 1914 until 2003, housed a store called the Canteen.
 In the new building, the store was renamed The Point and has since closed due to federal government restrictions on what food items could be sold.
 It offered food and beverage items as well as school-related merchandise.

-Media

-Davis High News and Davis Television (DTV) are referred to together as Davis High Media.
-It is a student-run organization collectively referred to as the Dart Staff.

 Rivalries

 Davis has several rivalries, including with Layton High School, Farmington High School, Viewmont High School, and American Fork High School.
 The Layton and Farmington rivalry is a typical high school rivalry, while the American Fork rivalry is primarily in marching band and the Viewmont Rivalry has abated due Davis moving up to 6A and Viewmont staying in 5A.

 Davis-Layton rivalry began when Layton opened in 1966.
 Incidents have included vandalism of playing fields, graffiti on school buildings, fights between students, and pranks among players at competitive events.

 The Davis-American Fork rivalry is primarily between the schools' marching bands and cross country programs.
 In the Battle of the Bands, Davis and American Fork are regularly competing for the top spot in Utah competitions.
 In cross country, the schools are always close in competitions and both have been ranked nationally in the top 25.

-The Davis-Farmington rivalry began in 2018 when Farmington opened.
-No notable incidents have occurred between the two schools so far.

-Soda Pop Fines

-In spring 2012, Davis stopped selling soda pop and candy through vending machines after it was fined twice for violating federal government rules intended to promote healthy eating by preventing the sale of food with "minimal nutritional value" in competition with school lunch.

-The ban prompted three students to sell soda off of school grounds during lunch.